Take Up Your Cross and Follow Jesus: A Simple Path of Faith

 “Take up your cross and follow me” holds deep meaning for believers.
 It calls us to be ready, willing, and able to obey and submit to God’s will through faith.
 This article simplifies that call—beginning with answering Him and keeping an open heart.

 Jesus made it clear that following him does not mean adhering to a set of religious rules.
 Instead, He calls us to deny ourselves and follow Him.
 In simple terms, this means letting go of our own interests and committing our lives to Jesus, living as He did.
+Following Jesus is not just about beliefs—it is about total surrender.
+As Jesus said: “What good is it for someone to gain the whole world, yet forfeit their soul?” — Mark 8:36 (NIV)

 The apostle Paul describes this surrender beautifully: